The Electric Leaf Blower Initiative

 What stage is the City’s pilot program in?

-The City’s pilots program evaluates, develops, and begins implementing a transition plan for the City's equipment with the goal of making data informed recommendations.
+The City’s pilot program is to evaluate, develop, and begin implementing a transition plan for the City's equipment with the goal of making data informed recommendations.
 Currently, the city is working with the Parks and Public Works departments to test purchased electric leaf blowers and to collect data on crew’s gas and electric leaf blower usage throughout the summer, fall, winter, and spring seasons.
 The City is also currently performing cost analyses to estimate the current and projected expenses of the transition.
+A new Resolution will be brought forward to the Kirkland City Council for consideration in December of 2025 to extend the Initiative timeline and provide more time to explore how the City would sunset gas-powered handheld and backpack leaf blowers in Kirkland.

 What leaf blower related equipment is the City testing as part of their pilot?